-Prices for energy may be going up, but your energy bill doesn’t have to.
-Being careful with how you use energy shouldn’t mean going without or feeling uncomfortable.
-Here are a few things you may not have thought of that you can do to help save energy, save money and live well
+Prices for energy may be going up but there are things you can do to manage your bill.
+Being careful with how you use energy doesn’t mean you need to go without or feel uncomfortable.
+Here are a few steps you can take to save energy and money.

 Seven ways to take action